-Over the weekend, a 4.16 pound white truffle—the so-called "World's Largest"—sold at a Sotheby's auction for $61,250 to a phone bidder in China.
-It was actually a bargain price for the over-sized fungus.
-This year's large crop, a result of abundant rain in Italy, has seen wholesale prices drop by 50 percent from two years ago.
+In 2014, a 4.16 pound white truffle—the so-called “World's Largest”—sold at a Sotheby’s auction for $61,250.
+It was actually a bargain price for the over-sized fungus: That year’s large crop, a result of abundant rain in Italy, had seen wholesale prices drop by 50 percent from the two previous ago.

-Urbani's white truffles, which are rarer and more expensive than the black truffle, still come from Italy.
-(They can also be found in Croatia, but lately the Italian crop has been sufficient.)
+Urbani’s white truffles, which are rarer and more expensive than the black truffle, still come from Italy.
+(They can also be found in Croatia.)

-Instead, Urbani works with a network of 18,000 people to hunt for truffles around Italy.
-"A single truffle hunter with a dog can find a small amount—two ounces, three ounces, quarter of a pound—so we need a lot of people to make sure we are able to collect quantity we need," he says.
+Instead, Urbani works with a network of thousands of people to hunt for truffles around Italy.
+“A single truffle hunter with a dog can find a small amount—two ounces, three ounces, quarter of a pound—so we need a lot of people to make sure we are able to collect quantity we need,” he said.
 All those employees only drive the price up further.

 It used to be the case that pigs took the place of the dog in that picture.
 Female—and only female—pigs were the original truffle seekers; the truffles smell like testosterone to the lady swine, making them easy and eagerly sought out.

 “Pigs eat truffles.
 They don’t want to give the product back,” Giordano says.
 So, dogs were trained to put their noses to use for the cause; all they ask in return is a treat from their handler.
 (In fact, use of pigs to hunt truffles has been prohibited in Italy since 1985 because the animals damage the truffle beds in their zeal to get to the scent.)
 According to Urbani’s website, the best truffle hunting breeds are Lagotto Romagnolo, Bracco, and Pointer, but labs, beagles, setters, and cocker spaniels are also used.